bhenk/doc2rst/docs/rst/glossary.rst

 .. glossary::

+   application_root
+      Configuration option.
+Absolute path to the source directory, usually indicated with names like *src* or *application*.

+      .. admonition:: see also

+         :ref:`bhenk\doc2rst\globals\RC::application_root`

+   api_directory
+      Configuration option.
+Absolute path to the directory for api-documentation. doc2rst will populate this directory with generated rst-files.

+      .. admonition:: see also

+         :ref:`bhenk\doc2rst\globals\RC::api_directory`

+   d2r-conf.php
+      Configuration file.
+This file, with suggestions for configuration, will be placed in the :term:`doc_root` directory after running
+      :ref:`ProcessManager::quickStart <bhenk\doc2rst\process\ProcessManager::quickStart>`.

+      .. admonition:: see also

+         | :ref:`RC for detailed information<bhenk\doc2rst\globals\RC>` about configuration options.

+   d2r-order.php
+      Configuration file.
+This file, with suggestions for configuration, will be placed in the :term:`doc_root` directory after running
+      :ref:`ProcessManager::quickStart <bhenk\doc2rst\process\ProcessManager::quickStart>`.

+   d2r-styles.txt
+      Configuration file.
+This file holds some style information and will be ingested at the top of each generated rst-document.
+It will be placed in the :term:`doc_root` directory after running
+      :ref:`ProcessManager::quickStart <bhenk\doc2rst\process\ProcessManager::quickStart>`.

+   doc_root
+      Configuration option.
+Absolute path to the directory for documentation aka *docs*.

+      .. admonition:: see also

+         :ref:`bhenk\doc2rst\globals\RC::doc_root`

-   package documentation file
+   package documentation page
-      For each directory encountered in the source tree a :term:`package documentation file` will be generated.
-The contents of any :term:`package.rst` file found in this directory will be integrated in the :term:`package documentation file`.
+      For each directory encountered in the source tree a package documentation file will be generated.
+The contents of any :term:`package.rst` file found in this directory will be integrated in the :term:`package documentation page`.
-      It further caries links to classes, php-files and/or packages found in this directory.
-If files, other than php-files, are made downloadable the :term:`package documentation file` will cary download links to these files.
+      It further displays links to classes, php-files and/or packages found in this directory.
+If files, other than php-files, are made downloadable the :term:`package documentation page` will have download links to these files.

    package.rst
       File in a source directory in reStructuredText format.
-If such a file is encountered it will be included in the :term:`package documentation file`.
+If such a file is encountered it will be included in the :term:`package documentation page`.
 A package.rst file can be as simple as carrying one line: **The summary of the package**, describing in short the purpose of the package.